This guide looks at the importance of our PPM plans and how to prolong the life cycle of your beloved HVAC systems.

 Planned Preventative Maintenance (PPM), also referred to as planned maintenance, is a pre-scheduled maintenance routine, set out to ensure that your commercial air conditioning equipment is maintained and working efficiently at regular intervals.

-PPM acts as a preventative approach that can be taken to extend the lifespan of your air conditioning system whereby your units are routinely checked and serviced to prevent such costly issues arising in the first place.
-Planned maintenance involves the inspection and cleaning of the AC system to satisfy the manufacturer’s warranty.
+PPM acts as a preventative approach that can be taken to extend the lifespan of your system whereby your units are routinely checked and serviced to prevent such costly issues arising in the first place.
+Planned maintenance involves the inspection and cleaning of the system to satisfy the manufacturer’s warranty.

-Depending on your commercial AC requirements and how many units you have, you may need either a yearly inspection or 2 site visits per year.
-What you may not realize is that, even if you think your air-conditioning systems are in good working order, your units may be over-consuming energy which then leads to increased energy costs over time.
+Depending on your commercial AC requirements and how many units you have, you may need either a yearly inspection or 2-3 site visits per year.
+What you may not realize is that, even if you think your systems are in good working order, your units may be over-consuming energy which then leads to increased energy costs over time.
 So from our experience, it is advised to have your air-con systems regularly inspected and maintained.

 How to inspect your Air Conditioning System / Unit?

 This is easy to do and from our experience, can have a considerable impact on the performance of your commercial air conditioning system.
-Firstly, check for a dirty air filter.
+Firstly, check for a dirty filter.
 If your air filter is clogged up with dirt this will result in the unit becoming less efficient as it increases its energy usage.
 A dirty filter will obstruct airflow and will be harder to pull air into the system.

-By not cleaning or placing the AC filter regularly, your unit will not perform to its best capacity as it works harder to push out clean cool air and may overheat as a result.
+By not cleaning or placing the filter regularly, your unit will not perform to its best capacity as it works harder to push out clean cool air and may overheat as a result.
 When this happens, the quality of air also demises as the filter becomes a source for allergens and contaminations which can be dangerous to your employees and customers’ respiratory health.

 The second step is to clean the units condensate drain and pipe.
 Over time your AC unit will accumulate moisture from the air resulting in water and other byproduct particles to build up and clog the condensate drain.
 This may result in water leaking from your unit which may damage the unit itself.
-If you see a build-up of mould and mildew it is important that you call in an AC maintenance professional to conduct a deep clean as it will require a more vigorous cleaning approach using bleach and water.
-If you are unsure how to safely clean your AC unit it is best advised to call in professional air conditioning engineers.
+If you see a build-up of mould and mildew it is important that you call in a maintenance professional to conduct a deep clean as it will require a more vigorous cleaning approach using bleach and water.
+If you are unsure how to safely clean your unit it is best advised to call in professional air conditioning engineers.

 The third step is to check your AC ducts for any visible tears or rips.
 Any holes and tears should be sealed up as soon as possible to ensure your air cooling system works efficiently.
 If you are unable to check your air conditioning system’s ducts yourself, it is advised to arrange a planned maintenance visit with a local air conditioning company.
 They will be able to provide you with a full system health check, which will save you money in the long-term.